tolribeiro/mywebsite/_posts/2015-05-04-capacitor-charging-graph-application.markdown

 #First version and demonstration video

 Although I think it would be better to work on all the single bugs and put the *almost* perfect solution, I decided to put online a very first version (0.1) so as other people use it, we can keep improving it together.
-I also record a video for those who are interested in using it and see how it works.
+I also recorded a video for those who are interested in using it and see how it works.
 (Link is <a href="http://tolribeiro.github.io/cap-charge/" target="_blank">here</a>).

 <div style="text-align:center" markdown="1">
 ![Message Signal](http://tolribeiro.github.io/mywebsite/downloads/video-cap.png "Demonstration video of Cap-Charge.")